 - Q What happens to the heart with hypertrophic cardiomyopathy?

-- Q How common is arrhythmogenic right ventricular cardiomyopathy?
+- Q What is arrhythmogenic right ventricular cardiomyopathy?

 - Q What is congestive cardiomyopathy?